zkulle/pangolin/README.md

 ### Fully Self Hosted

-Host the full application on your own server on your network our on the cloud with a VPS.
+Host the full application on your own server or on the cloud with a VPS.
 Take a look at the [documentation](https://docs.fossorial.io/Getting%20Started/quick-install) to get started.

 > Many of our users have had a great experience with [RackNerd](https://my.racknerd.com/aff.php?aff=13788).
 Depending on promotions, you can get a [**VPS with 1 vCPU, 1GB RAM, and ~20GB SSD for just around $12/year**](https://my.racknerd.com/aff.php?aff=13788&pid=912).
 That's a great deal!